sambilbow/polaris/docs/README.md

 <summary><h2>Acknowledgements</h2></summary>

 - [Noah Zerkin](https://twitter.com/noazark) (CombineReality) for their help in understanding some specifics workings of the North Star headset.
-- [Damien Rompapas](https://www.linkedin.com/in/dr-damien-rompapas-3a4b63170/?originalSubdomain=jp) (BEERLabs / ThinkDigital) for their explaining and debugging of Project Esky to me.
+- [Damien Rompapas](https://www.linkedin.com/in/dr-damien-rompapas-3a4b63170/?originalSubdomain=jp) (BEERLabs / ThinkDigital) for their explaining and debugging of the Software Companion to me.
 - [Bryan Chris Brown](https://twitter.com/BryanChrisBrown) (CombineReality) for their moderation of the very friendly [Discord server](https://discord.gg/WnzNZa3qnf) and considerable explanations of the benefits of working with the North Star headset.
 </details>